 Last night the power went out in the bedroom.
 The lights where flickering and the fan was starting and stopping.
 I checked the breaker box and none where tripped.
 Other rooms on the breaker had power.
-I reset the breakers and the bedroom is still out.
-All outlets do not work and the ceiling light is not working.
-What caused this to happen?

 A device such as a switch, light or receptacle could have failed.
 A loose connection could have opened due to the circuit overheating.
 A rodent could have chewed through wiring.....

 An electrician can check this out for you.

 Electricity runs on a circuit (a loop).
 120 VAC out from the breaker panel and the neutral going back to the neutral bus in the breaker panel.
 If you have a non contact voltage pen, you can see if the hot (120 VAC) is making it to the receptacles.
 An electrician would then meter the neutral and ground to see if the neutral is making it back to the panel (the neutral and ground are connected in the panel) By doing this, an electrician can determine where the open is.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 We have lost electrical power in one room.
 We checked and the fuse was good.
 We replaced all outlets and light switches.
 We have no GFI outlets in that room.
 Any ideas on what to do?

 You may have lost one leg of your electric, which would be on the other side of the meter.
 Call your power company and have them check their side.

 Last night I was building a tent in the living room for my kids to camp out in for fun.
 I went into the master bedroom to blow up an air mattress.
 I typically use our leaf blower to blow it up.
 I plugged the leaf blower in the wall and turned it on.
 As soon as I turned it on all of the power went off in the room.